-This was my second venture down to BrightonSEO, and I was ready once again to learn some tips, tricks and tactics to help make me better at my job.
+This was our SEO agency London team’s second venture down to BrightonSEO, and I was ready once again to learn some tips, tricks and tactics to help make me better at my job.

 For those working in the search marketing industry, the biannual BrightonSEO conferences are just as important as Christmas and their mother’s birthday.
 With the allotted free tickets being snapped up in just 4 minutes, down from 13 minutes in April, the scramble for free tickets is only increasing.